rankutah/blog/sites/rodmaxfielddds/content/patients/after-care.md

 - Patient must not drive for 24 hours after taking sedative drugs.
 - A responsible adult must stay with the patient until the effects of sedative drugs have worn off.
 - Patient must not operate heavy machinery or hazardous devices for 24 hours.
 - Patient must not use stairs without assistance.
-Have patient stay on ground floor during recover.
+Have patient stay on ground floor during recovery.
 - Patient must take plenty of fluids as soon as practical.
 - Patient must eat as soon as practical after numbness is gone.
 - Assist patient when walking, and be prepared to support all of their weight.
-- Patient should not be left alone with small children who need prenatal care for at least 24 hours.
+- Patient should not be left alone with small children who need care for at least 24 hours.

 ## Periodontal Therapy, Scaling and Root Planing (Deep Cleaning) {#periodontal-therapy}